Layered with butter, cream, three cheeses and garlic before being baked until golden and bubbling, potatoes au gratin is the perfect side dish.

 How to make Au Gratin Potatoes

-- Bake – Cover the dish with foil and place in a preheated oven.
-Bake for 45 minutes or until a knife can easily be inserted.
+- Bake: Cover the dish with foil and place in a preheated oven.
+Bake for 45 minutes until the potatoes are tender or until a knife can easily be inserted.
 Once baked, remove the foil, top with the remaining cheese and bake for another 15 minutes until golden brown.
 Allow to cool for 5 minutes before serving.

 Freezing and making ahead: